Strong quakes hit Japan, Guatemala

-(CNN)Strong earthquakes have struck Ring of Fire nations Japan and Guatemala within hours of each other.
+Tokyo (CNN)A strong earthquake hit the Japanese city of Osaka during rush hour Monday, killing at least two people and injuring 40, Japan's government says.

-The city of Osaka, on Japan's main Honshu Island, was shaken by a 5.3 magnitude quake around 8 a.m.
+The 5.3 magnitude quake shook Osaka, on Japan's main Honshu Island, around 8 a.m.
 Monday local time (7 p.m.
 Sunday ET) according to the US Geological Survey (USGS).
 The Japan Meteorology Agency put the magnitude at 5.9 and JMA Seismic Intensity at 5.3.

+Collapsing walls killed a 9-year-old girl as she traveled to school as well as an adult man, Japan's Chief Cabinet Secretary Yoshihide Suga said.

 Meantime, a 5.6 magnitude quake struck near Guanagazapa in Guatemala's Escuintla province just after 8:30 p.m. local time (10:30 p.m ET) Sunday, according to the USGS.